 Puritan magistrates had them strip searched in public for signs of witchcraft, jailed them, deprived them of food, confiscated their belongings and put them back on the Swallow when it sailed away eight weeks later.

 To the Puritans’ horror, eight more Quakers arrived in Boston shortly after Fisher and Austin.
 The General Court passed an edict that imposed a heavy fine on any ship’s captain who brought Quakers into Boston.
-The eight Quakers were beaten and jailed, and the captain who brought them was forced to take them back to England.
+The eight Quakers were beaten and jailed, and the captain who brought them had to take them back to England.

 The Massachusetts Bay Colony then banned Quakers -- in 1656, 1657, 1658, 1659 and 1660 -- and sent letters to the other New England colonies suggesting they do the same.
 Connecticut followed suit in 1656; Rhode Island refused.